AGREEMENT BETWEEN TVA AND WEST KENTUCKY R.E.C.C.

 22. Relocation of Cooperative Owned Facilities.
 Cooperative shall, at the request of the Customer, relocate or change existing Cooperative-owned equipment or facilities.
 Cooperative may require Customer to reimburse Cooperative for such changes at actual cost including appropriate overheads.

 23. Billing Adjusted to Standard Periods.
 The charges set forth in the rate schedules are based on billing periods of approximately one month.
-In the case of the first billing of new accounts (temporary service, cotton gins and other seasonal customers excepted) and final billings of all accounts (temporary service excepted) where the period covered by the billing involves fractions of a month, the Cooperative will not adjust the base customer charge on the account, however, applicable demand charges will be adjusted to a basis proportionate with the period of time during which service is extended unless the Customer is obligated otherwise by contract with the Cooperative or TVA.
+In the case of the first billing of new accounts (temporary service, cotton gins and other seasonal customers excepted) and final billings of all accounts (temporary service excepted) where the period covered by the billing involves fractions of a month, the Cooperative will adjust the base customer charge on the account, however, applicable demand charges or contract charges between the Customer and the Cooperative or TVA will be charged.

-26. Scope.
-This Schedule of Rules and Regulations is a part of all contracts for receiving electric service from Cooperative, and applies to all service received from Cooperative, whether the service is based upon contract agreement signed application, or otherwise.
+25. Scope.
+This Schedule of Rules and Regulations is a part of all contracts for receiving electric service from Cooperative, and applies to all service received from Cooperative, whether the service is based upon contract agreement, signed Membership Agreement, or otherwise.
 A copy of this schedule, together with a copy of Cooperative’s Schedule of Rates and Charges will be provided to new customers upon application for service and will be made available at the offices of Cooperative and on the Cooperative’s website at www.wkrecc.com.

 26. Cooperative Rate Changes.
 Cooperative retail rate changes will be communicated to the Customer via electronic and/or written media-and will be posted on the Cooperative’s website at www.wkrecc.com.